rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 3 Errata.md

 Task 1:  Create an Azure Container Registry <br>
 Step 2:  Open the Cloud Shell by clicking the first icon in the top right of the search area in the Azure portal > Select Bash > click Mount Storage Account > in the drop down choose your subscription > click Apply > select We will create a storage account for you > click next <br>
+Once the CloudShell opens click on Setting and select Go to classic version <br>

 Task 3: Create an Azure Kubernetes Service cluster<br>
 Step 6:  Do not continue until the cluster is complete<br>